ShareBack to blog

 Your credit report doesn’t include anything about income, so how much you earn doesn’t directly affect your credit score.
 However, in a roundabout way, it does.
 A higher salary (theoretically) means that you can (again, theoretically) manage your finances a little easier as there’s more money to go around – which can mean that you protect your credit score from the damage of missed payments.

 If you’d like more in-depth answers to any of these questions – or just want to get a little more clued up on everything to do with credit scores – you can check out the credit rating section of our blog.
-If you have any questions you’d like us to tackle, let us know on social media!
+If you have any questions you’d like us to tackle, drop us an email!

 - Author The Bamboo Team